ttsirkia/adilok-raspberry/README.md

 * `SET`
 * `CLEAR`
 * `PULSE` gives a positive pulse, length ~100 ms
+* `PULSEOCCUPY` gives a positive pulse if received OCCUPY, length ~100 ms
+* `PULSERELEASE` gives a positive pulse if received RELEASE, length ~100 ms
 * `TOGGLE` changes the current state to the opposite

 ## Installation